Liberal–National Coalition

-The Liberal and National parties have different geographical voter bases, with the Liberals – the larger party – drawing most of their vote from urban areas, and the Nationals operating almost exclusively in rural and regional areas.
+The Liberal and National parties have different geographical voter bases, with the Liberals—the senior party—drawing most of their vote from urban areas, and the Nationals operating almost exclusively in rural and regional areas.
 They occupy a broadly similar place on the right of the political spectrum.
-The Liberals and Nationals maintain separate organisational wings and separate parliamentary parties, but co-operate in various ways determined by a mixture of formal agreements and informal conventions.
+The Liberals and Nationals maintain separate organisational wings and separate parliamentary parties, but have cooperated in various ways determined by a mixture of formal agreements and informal conventions.
 There is a single Coalition frontbench, both in government and in opposition, with each party receiving a proportionate number of positions.
-By convention, the leader of the Liberal Party serves as the overall leader, serving as prime minister when the Coalition is in government and leader of the opposition when the Coalition is in opposition.
-The leader of the National Party becomes the deputy prime minister during periods of Coalition government.
-The two parties co-operate on their federal election campaigns, run joint Senate tickets in New South Wales and Victoria, and generally avoid running candidates against each other in the House of Representatives.
+By convention, the leader of the Liberal Party serves as the overall leader, serving as prime minister when the Coalition was in government and leader of the opposition when the Coalition was in opposition.
+The leader of the National Party became the deputy prime minister during periods of Coalition government.
+The two parties cooperated on their federal election campaigns, ran joint Senate tickets in New South Wales and Victoria, and generally avoided running candidates against each other in the House of Representatives.

-A merger of the Liberals and Nationals has been suggested on several occasions, but has never become a serious proposition at the national level.
+A merger of the Liberals and Nationals has been suggested on several occasions, but has never become a serious proposition at the federal level.
 The relationship between the two parties varies at state and territory levels.
-The situation in New South Wales and Victoria broadly mirrors that at the federal level, while in Western Australia the parties are more independent of each other.
+The situation in New South Wales and Victoria broadly mirrors the previous status quo at the federal level with both parties in coalition, while in Western Australia the parties are independent of each other.
 In the Northern Territory the territorial parties merged in 1974 to form the Country Liberal Party (CLP), and in 2008 the Queensland state-level parties merged, forming the Liberal National Party of Queensland (LNP).
 LNP and CLP members elected to federal parliament do not form separate parliamentary parties.
-CLP members may choose to sit in either of the Liberal or National party rooms, while LNP members must sit in party room associated with their seat.
+CLP members may choose to sit in either the Liberal or National party rooms, while an LNP member must sit in the party room associated with their seat.
 In South Australia, Tasmania and the Australian Capital Territory, the Nationals have no sitting MPs and little or no organisational presence.